rmsk2/moreorless/readme.md

 characters.
 You should be aware that this feature uses the same temporary memory area as is needed for executing the `F8`-command.
 I.e. if you have created a BASIC program in RAM via `F8` and press `Alt+f` afterwards then the BASIC program gets overwritten.
+- Pressing `Foenix+l` moves the cursor to the end of the document
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 When selecting a block of lines the line where the mark was set and the line where the corresponding command